EMPLOYMENT LAW NEWS

 Since April 1, 2024, minimum wage for certain fast food employees in California, as per AB 1228 and AB 610, is $20.00 per hour.

 California’s Fast Food Council is currently assessing whether to mandate an additional increase of 70 cents to the fast food worker minimum wage in the upcoming months.
-At this time, it remains at $20 in 2025.
-Learn More About California’s Fast Food Minimum Wage Law
+However, the state fast food council did not meet for their biannual meeting.
+Currently, it remains at $20 in 2025 with no additional scheduled increases for 2026.

 California Health Care Minimum Wage Employees: